rust-lang/rust/src/doc/rustc-dev-guide/src/profiling/with_perf.md

 What happens with `--tree-callees` is that

 - we find each sample matching the regular expression
-- we look at the code that is occurs *after* the regex match and try to build up a call tree
+- we look at the code that occurs *after* the regex match and try to build up a call tree

 The `--tree-min-percent 3` option says "only show me things that take